Car and passenger ferry

 Salish Orca is the first of three Salish-class roll on / roll off (Ro-Ro) car and passenger ferries built by Remontowa Shipbuilding for British Columbia Ferry Services (BC Ferries).
-The new Salish-class ferries will replace the ageing Queen of Nanaimo and Queen of Burnaby ferries.
+The new Salish-class ferries replaced the ageing Queen of Nanaimo and Queen of Burnaby ferries.

 In July 2014, BC Ferries placed a $165m contract with Remontowa Shipbuilding to design, construct and outfit three new car and passenger ferries.
 The scope of the contract includes a comprehensive trial programme and delivery of the vessels to the home port.

-The Salish-class vessels were named in the honour of the Coast Salish peoples, the original mariners of the Salish Sea.
+The Salish-class vessels were named in the honour of the Coast Salish people, the original mariners of the Salish Sea.

-The first steel was cut for the Salish Orca ferry in January 2015, and the vessel's keel was laid down in March 2015.
-The vessel departed the shipyard in November 2016, and reached its homeport in British Columbia after a 50-day voyage across a distance of 10,440nmi.
+The first steel was cut for the Salish Orca ferry in January 2015, and the vessel’s keel was laid down in March 2015.
+The vessel departed the shipyard in November 2016 and reached its homeport in British Columbia after a 50-day voyage across a distance of 10,440 nautical miles (nmi).

-A series of dock trails began in February 2017 to verify Salish Orca's interface with docks at BC Ferries terminals.
-The ferry is scheduled to enter service on the Comox-Powell River route in March 2017.
+A series of dock trails began in February 2017 to verify Salish Orca’s interface with docks at BC Ferries terminals.
+The ferry entered service on the Comox-Powell River route in May 2017.

-The second and third ferries in class, Salish Eagle and Salish Raven, are scheduled to enter service with BC Ferries later in 2017.
+The second and third ferries in class, Salish Eagle and Salish Raven, entered service with BC Ferries in June and August 2017 respectively.

 Designed by Remontowa Marine Design & Consulting (RMDC), a part of Remontowa Holding, the Salish Orca ferry was built to comply with stringent safety standards.
-The mono-hull vessel is certified by Lloyd's Register and Transport Canada, and features artwork created by Darlene Gait, a Coast Salish artist from Esquimalt Nation.
+The mono-hull vessel is certified by Lloyd’s Register and Transport Canada, as well as features artwork created by Darlene Gait, a Coast Salish artist from Esquimalt Nation.

-The dual-fuel vessel can operate on liquefied natural gas (LNG) or ultra-low sulphur marine diesel.
-The use of natural gas will reduce the vessel's environmental footprint and operating costs.
+The dual-fuel vessel operates on liquefied natural gas (LNG) or ultra-low sulphur marine diesel.
+The use of natural gas reduces the vessel’s environmental footprint and operating costs.

 Salish Orca has a length of 107m, a breadth of 23.5m, and a design draught of 4.65m.
 With a gross tonnage of 8,728t, the vessel can carry 145 vehicles and up to 600 passengers and crew.

-The Ro-Ro ferry houses two vehicle decks, as well as a passenger deck featuring a lounge, a cafeteria, a gift shop and a children's play area.
+The Ro-Ro ferry houses two vehicle decks and a passenger deck featuring a lounge, a cafeteria, a gift shop and a children’s play area.

 The ferry also features a galley, lockers and toilets, as well as cabins, conference rooms and mess halls for crew members.